mickorix/ai-suggestion/LeonardoExpressII.md

 ### Option 2: Detailed (Best for formal email or web dispute)
 > **Transaction Dispute Description:**
 > I am disputing a charge from [Merchant Name] on [Date].
-I accessed the platform via the contactless 'Tap & Go' gate at Platform 24 (Leonardo Express).
+I accessed the platform 24 (Leonardo Express) via the contactless 'Tap & Go' gate.
 The gate opened only after my Apple Pay was successfully read.
 During the journey, an inspector claimed their handheld device could not see the transaction.
 >
 > The inspector insisted I provide my card details for a 'pre-authorization' to investigate the gate logs and surveillance later.
 He explicitly compared this to a 'hotel hold.'
 Trusting this professional representation, I complied.
 My bank has since confirmed that this was not a hold, but a final charge.
 As the initial gate entry proves a successful payment/validation occurred, this second charge is an error caused by a technical synchronization failure between the gate and the inspector's device.